greyatomtestuser2/DS-SF-44/lessons/lesson-11/README.md

 labels = est.labels_
 ```
 ![](http://scikit-learn.org/0.18/_images/sphx_glr_plot_cluster_comparison_001.png)
-Finally, here is a figure from the scikit learn python library website, which shows the differences between the performances of various clustering algorithms (we've only talked about two of these models in class so far- k means and DB scan).
+Finally, above is a figure from the scikit learn python library website, which shows the differences between the performances of various clustering algorithms (we've only talked about two of these models in class so far- k means and DB scan).
 In these 4 challenge problems, DBScan is the only one that does the right thing in every case!

 <a name="guided-practice-cm"></a>
 ## Clustering Metrics